 Look past the usual celebrity style icons, and find inspiration everywhere, whether it's your stylish boss or a new blogger you haven't heard of.
 Hannah Almassi, editorial director here at Who What Wear UK, looks to her mum for her main style inspiration, while our own Elinor Block says Michèle Lamy is her ultimate fashion icon.

 8. Do an audit of your wardrobe

 The key to nailing personal style is all about having an efficient, organised wardrobe.
 According to one expert, when creating a capsule wardrobe, you should aim for less than 50 pieces or less.
 No idea where to begin?
 See our comprehensive guide to decluttering and deciding what to keep and toss.

 9. Don't rule out a uniform

 The word "uniform" might sound terribly boring, but many of the most stylish women we know have one, whether that's for weekends, work or every single day.
 At fashion week, Anna Wintour sticks to tweed twinsets and Marni florals; Lucy Williams often wears jeans, a white T-shirt and ankle boots; and Céline's Phoebe Philo is usually spotted in a cashmere roll-neck, cropped trousers and Stan Smiths.
-And just because you have a formula that you know you can always rely on doesn't mean that it always has to look the same, as you can play with variations, unlikely accessories or just use this as an outfit to fall back on when you have "nothing to wear."
+And just because you have a formula you know you can rely on doesn't mean it always has to look the same.
+You can play with variations, unlikely accessories or just use this as an outfit to fall back on when you have "nothing to wear."